Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of Ship Portrait

-G. Hansen (European, early 19th Century) - Ship Portrait of the German Bark OECONOMIE von Flensubrg, Capt.
+G. Hansen (European, early 19th Century) - Ship Portrait of the German Bark OECONOMIE von Flensburg, Capt.
 I. Nickelsen, ca. 1820, the vessel on the open sea with a French ship in the background – signed "gezeichnet von G. Hansen" and inscribed with title - Pen, Ink and Watercolor - 29 x 37 cm (11 1/2 x 14 1/2 in.) - The Werder Collection, Germany

 Image of Jakob Petersen Picture

 Note: A typical composition by Jakob Petersen with a technically very well done portrait of the vessel shown off Kronborg Castle.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.
 Photo Copyright is with the Fine Art Emporium.
-Please refer to the FineArtEmporium page for Jacob Petersen.

 Image of Carl J.H.
 Fedeler Painting